 Pronunciation of 'Cylindropuntia'

-The word 'Cylindropuntia' refers to a genus of cacti commonly known as 'cholla,' native to North and South America.
-It is pronounced as 'sɪˌlɪndroʊˈpʌnʃə' in English.
+The word 'Cylindropuntia' refers to a genus of cacti commonly known as chollas, native to the Americas.
+It is pronounced as 'sɪˌlɪndroʊˈpʌntɪə' in English.

-The word 'Cylindropuntia' is derived from New Latin, combining 'cylindro-' (referring to cylindrical shapes) and 'Opuntia' (a genus of cacti).
+The word 'Cylindropuntia' originates from New Latin, combining 'cylindro-' (meaning cylindrical) and 'Opuntia' (a genus of cacti).

 Pronunciation Details